 Students must take the course in the grading basis in which the course is offered.
 For instance, when a graduate course is designated pass/D/fail only, undergraduates may not take the course for a letter grade.
-Students should consult their departmental representative prior to taking the class, if they wish to count the pass/D/fail only graduate course as a departmental.
+Students should consult their director of undergraduate studies prior to taking the class, if they wish to count the pass/D/fail only graduate course as a departmental.

 If the department grades its graduate courses, use the A, B, C, D, F, and P scale.
 The entire scale A-P may be used, or the scale may be limited to P/D/F and A, B, C, D, F. Assign pluses (+) and minuses (-) to the grades of A, B, and C only.

 If the department chooses the ungraded option, enter an asterisk(*).
 The asterisk indicates that no grade is given in the course.
 Do not mix letter grades and P's in an ungraded graduate course, except for undergraduates in the ungraded course (see section 1.5 above).